dividurga/Practice/README.md

-# ECE115
+# Practice
-A repository containing some of the programs I wrote for the class that I would like to reference in the future
+A repository containing some of the programs I wrote for practice and my ECE class